brainbarett/yerin/README.md

-A Real Estate CMS where agencies can manage their property listings.
+🏡 Real Estate CMS where agencies can manage their property listings.
 It currently in its early stages; not production ready.

 Current progress can be seen at https://trello.com/b/W0JvYAlr/yerin